Praveenkumar900/Ansible/README.md

 Add your AWS credentials using the below vault command

-ansible-vault edit group_vars/all/pass.yml --vault-password-file vault.pass
+ansible-vault create group_vars/all/pass.yml --vault-password-file vault.pass

+In this file, add AWS Access_Key and Secret_Key